magentabusiness/magentabusiness.github.io/_includes/docs/pe/reference/rest-client.md

 ## REST Client

-The ThingsBoard REST API Client helps you interact with ThingsBoard REST API from your Java application.
+The IoT Hub REST API Client helps you interact with IoT Hub REST API from your Java application.
-With Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in ThingsBoard.
+With Rest Client you can programmatically create assets, devices, customers, users and other entities and their relations in IoT Hub.

 The recommended method for installing the Rest Client is with a build automation tool, like Maven.
 The version of the REST Client depends on the version of the platform that you are using.

-## Professional Edition REST Client
+## IoT Hub REST Client

 In order to add REST Client to your Maven/Gradle project, you should use the following dependency: